 Now for the tough part!

 What they don’t do, and rarely anyone does, is post or talk about are the cups of broccoli and grilled chicken breast they had for dinner.

 4 key reasons for failure to adhere to nutrition plans

-Eating healthy 5 days a week, then consuming isle 4 on the weekend, or drinking the local bar dry because you ate chickpea salad 5 times in the past week, will lead to failure.
-I mean, who knew, right!
+Eating healthy 5 days a week, then consuming aisle 4 on the weekend, or drinking the local bar dry because you ate chickpea salad 5 times in the past week, will lead to failure.

-If you’d like to talk to one of our expert coaches about how we could help with your nutritional goals, arrange a FREE 30 minute goal setting session.
+If you’d like to talk to one of our expert coaches about how we could help with your nutritional goals, arrange a FREE 30-minute goal-setting session.